WukLab/FPGA-OS/mm/README.md

 Building Blocks:
 - `axi_rab/`: AXI Remapping Address Block
+	- The man in the middle
 - `segfix/`: Fixed-size Segment Memory Management
 	- The memory is divided into fixed-size chunks.
 	- User allocation requests are rounded up.
 - `segvar/`: Variable-size Segment Memory Management
 - `paging/`: Paging Memory Management

+We may have a lot paging implementations..

 High-Level:
 - `ip_sysmm_segfix`